m4rw3r/InjectStack/SPEC.rst

   }

-For a simple middleware which does something more useful, look at ``\InjectStack\Middleware\RunTimer`` which times the execution of all the following middleware and endpoint(s) and code called by those.
+For a simple middleware which does something more useful, look at ``\Inject\Stack\Middleware\RunTimer`` which times the execution of all the nested middleware and endpoint(s), code called by those and finally adds this in an ``X-Runtime`` response header.

 The Environment Variable
 ========================

-The environment variable, usually referred to as ``$env``, is a hash (PHP array with string keys) which is passed through all the layers of the framework.
+The environment variable, usually referred to as ``$env``, is a hash (PHP array with string keys) which is passed through all the layers of the middleware stack.
 This hash contains a list of CGI like-headers (as ``$_SERVER`` usually looks like).

 The base for this ``$env`` variable is usually the global ``$_SERVER``